silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/13_i18n/index.md

 	<html lang="$ContentLocale" xml:lang="$ContentLocale" xmlns="http://www.w3.org/1999/xhtml">

-Setting the '<html>' attribute is the most commonly used technique.
+Setting the `<html>` attribute is the most commonly used technique.
 There are other ways to specify content languages (meta tags, HTTP headers), explained in this [w3.org article](http://www.w3.org/International/tutorials/language-decl/).

 You can also set the [script direction](http://www.w3.org/International/questions/qa-scripts),